Skip to main content

 $ python BigSum.py run --with batch:cpu=4,memory=10000,queue=default,image=ubuntu:latest

 My job is stuck in RUNNABLE state.
-What do I do?
+What should I do?

 Listing and killing AWS Batch tasks